 He earned his veterinary degree from Cornell University and made tracks for the west coast, ultimately working as a small animal associate in Napa and Marin prior to joining the staff at IPH.
 Dr. Jones enjoys many aspects of veterinary medicine, including internal medicine, dentistry and surgery.
 In his spare time, he continues to enjoy exploring all the wonders of the West, both locally and farther afield.

-After graduating, she completed a one year rotating small animal internship focusing on emergency, surgery, medicine, dermatology, oncology, and ophthalmology at Pet Emergency and Specialty Center of Marin.
-Through the internship she developed a professional interest in general practice, emergency medicine, dermatology, and internal medicine.
-She is currently a member of the American Veterinary Medical Association and San Francisco Veterinary Medical Association.
+Following graduation, Dr. Lau completed a one-year internship at the Pet Emergency and Specialty Center of Marin in California, where she pursued her interests in emergency veterinary medicine, dermatology, and internal medicine.
+She is currently a member of the American Veterinary Association and San Francisco Veterinary Medical Association.

 We are very pleased to have Dr. Bill Rivers as our consulting radiologist.
 Dr. Rivers graduated from the UC Davis School of Veterinary Medicine in 1984 and, after an internship with Dr. Steven Ettinger in Los Angeles the following year, he practiced general small animal medicine in the San Francisco Bay Area for several years.
 Dr. Rivers then completed specialty training and a PhD in Radiology from the University of Minnesota.
 He became board-certified as a specialist in Veterinary Radiology by the American College of Veterinary Medicine in 1995.
 After being on staff at two veterinary schools and a private specialty practice, he established his Bay Area Consulting practice in 1989.

 Dr. Rivers performs the more complicated ultrasound examinations on our patients and helps us interpret our more complicated x-ray studies on our patients.
 His extensive training and experience helps us to provide the highest level of care for our patients.